Reconstructive surgery is a type of dental service that focuses on restoring the functionality and aesthetics of your smile.

-Reconstructive dental surgery is a procedure that replaces missing teeth or restores dental functionality to improve your health and self-esteem.
+Reconstructive surgery is a procedure that replaces missing teeth or restores dental functionality to improve your health and self-esteem.
 The goal is to make a person appear and feel as comfortable as possible so that they can live a normal, happy life.

-There are many reasons why a patient may need dental reconstruction.
+There are many reasons why a patient may need a reconstruction.
 You may have lost teeth due to injury, disease, or as a result of a genetic condition.
 You may also have had some trauma during your childhood when your teeth were still coming in.

 While there are many ways to replace missing teeth, dental implants are popular because they are long-term solutions that provide excellent results.

 If you need this procedure, your dentist might need to place a bone graft around the implant site to promote bone growth.
 This graft can be harvested from your gums, leg, or cadaver bone.

 Once the graft has been placed, you will likely have to wear a soft tissue splint to protect the graft site while it heals.
 After a few months, your dentist will remove the splint, and you can place the dental implant.

 The treatment can be very complex, depending on the type of implant and the patient’s health status.
 It is generally best performed in a hospital or surgical setting.

 Patients who undergo dental implant surgery will likely have to take antibiotics for the first 3–6 months after the procedure.
 They may also have their implants surgically removed and replaced if they become infected.